l3br4s/CSlider/readme.md

 -	**moveOnClick (boolean)**
 	Make slides clickable and move slider to the clicked slide if true.
 	*default: true*
+-	**multiplier (number)**
+	To ensure smooth transitions, slides will get duplicated until the track element is this times as wide as the frame.
+	*default: 4*
 -	**pauseOnHover (boolean)**
 	Pause autoplay on mouseover event.
 	*default: true*